OrdnanceSurvey/openspace-ios-sdk/README.md

 Issues
 --------

-For any issues relating to developing with the SDK, obtaining API keys or service problems, please head over to the [OS Openspace forums](https://openspaceforums.ordnancesurvey.co.uk/openspaceforum//index.jspa) and we will investigate and get back to you.
+For any issues relating to developing with the SDK, obtaining API keys or service problems, please email osopenspace@ordnancesurvey.co.uk